This Farm Market Pork Chops recipe received its name because the ingredients are from the farm market or are locally sourced, including the pork.

 - In a 12 inch saute pan, heat the oil until piping hot.
 When the oil begins to shimmer and appears almost silk-like, you’ll know it is ready.
 TIP: If you’re still not sure, wet your fingers under running water and let one drop of water fall from your finger into the oil.
 If the droplet sizzles, the pan is ready.
 If it just sort of bubbles, give it another minute;

 - Carefully add 3 pork chops to the skillet (taking care to not splatter the hot oil), and do not move them.
 Allow the chops to sit, undisturbed, for about 7 minutes to properly sear them.
 When they are deeply golden brown, flip them over and sear the other side for about 4-5 minutes.
 Remove them from the skillet and set aside under a tented piece of aluminum foil.
-Repeat with the remaining 3 pork chops, then set aside under the foil;
+Repeat with the remaining 3 pork chops, then set aside under the foil; Drain some of the excess oil & fat, leaving some behind for flavor;

 - Add butter, onions, red pepper flakes, and a sprinkle of fresh thyme.
 Saute until the onions are just about tender and translucent (they’ll finish cooking after you’ve added the pork back to the pan);